lisiki-jp/okinawa_gametheory/README.md

 Hokkaido is often criticized for its large development aid.
 But as the table shows, the Aid/Tax ratio is not bad(26%).
 It's the 18th.
 It's massively efficient compared to Okinawa(108%).
 I checked FY2000 data, and it's 21th.
-Hokkaido seems to be doing great.
+Hokkaido is not dependent on the development aid, unlike Okinawa.
 It works because they have a clear way to convert the investment to value.
 Food production is a clear role that Hokkaido has.
 And Hokkaido has the second-largest plain in Japan.
 Economic potential is easy to see.